Menu Changes and Switching Units in Altium Designer

 The UI also has a Help menu where you can get assistance with using the program, access the User Forums and find out what’s new in Altium Designer.

-The customization of your workspace parameters can be accomplished from one central location, the Preferences window, accessible by clicking on the top right icon as shown below.
+The customization of your workspace parameters and personalized data can be accomplished from one central location, the Preferences window, accessible by clicking on the top right icon as shown below.

 Altium Designer Easy Access Tabs